tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_5.md

 [Part 4](https://www.reddit.com/r/nosleep/s/nS2kw2iipW)

-I sat up and grabbed the file and photos, stuffing them into my the waist of my pants.
+I sat up and grabbed the file and photos, stuffing them into the waist of my pants.
 Patty rushed over to me, and in a hesitant way, as if she were nervous to touch me, tried to help.
 I pushed her away and stood up on my own.

 “Are you okay?” she questioned, her face contorted with worry.